newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

 :::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="warning" }

-You may not sell, manufacture, or have a vending machine with tobacco products and may be subject to significant fines and legal penalties, including imprisonment.
+You may not sell, manufacture, or have a vending machine with tobacco products.
+You may also be subject to significant fines and legal penalties, including imprisonment.

 :::